-James E. Pugh is an associate in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles office, and he is Chair of the firm's Sustainability Committee.
+James E. Pugh is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles and Orange County offices.

 Areas of Practice

 James specializes in complex land use planning and securing project approvals for virtually all types of major development in California.
 He is an expert in California Environmental Quality Act ("CEQA") compliance and regularly guides clients through the multifaceted environmental review and permitting processes at the local, state and federal level.
 James has represented many of the highest profile and most sophisticated land use projects in the Southern California region, including mixed-use skyscraper complexes in the urban core, entertainment and media studio campuses, multi-family residential, mall redevelopment, and master planning greenfield projects.
 He serves on the Board of Directors for the Central City Association and chaired its Housing, Land Use and Development Committee.
 He is also on the Board of Directors for the University of California, Irvine, Center for Real Estate.
 He is a past President of the Association of Environmental Professional’s Orange County Chapter.